 - Eye movement desensitization and reprocessing (EMDR)

-Your doctor may recommend using several of these methods together with SSRIs to create a trauma-focused plan that can allow you to manage the effect PTSD has on your job, relationships, and quality of life.
+Your doctor may recommend using several of these methods together with SSRIs to create a trauma-focused plan that can allow you to manage the effects of your PTSD.

 Your PTSD Diagnosis May Qualify You for VA Disability Benefits